 Death Penalty Alternatives for AZ is a statewide, grassroots organization that’s dedicated to eliminating the death penalty in Arizona by promoting awareness of the problems with capital punishment.
 Please click here to view “An Eye for an Eye” video on YouTube.
 To sign up for Death Penalty Alternatives for Arizona news and events email email@example.com.

-For more information/statistics about the death penalty, upcoming executions and what you can do, please visit the Death Penalty Information Center website.
+To read articles about upcoming and past executions in Arizona, click HERE.
+For more information/statistics about the death penalty, upcoming executions, and what you can do, please visit the Death Penalty Information Center website.
 To sign petitions protesting upcoming executions, please visit the Death Penalty Action website.

 Arizona Justice Project

 Arizona Justice Project is an organization that seeks justice for the innocent and the wrongfully imprisoned.
 This non-profit organization provides pro bono representation to indigent-Arizona defendants who have been wrongfully convicted or who are wrongfully incarcerated.
 The Justice Project works with volunteers from Arizona’s three law schools, including a clinical program at both Arizona State University and the University of Arizona.
 They also continue to partner with law firms and volunteer lawyers throughout the State of AZ.
 For volunteer opportunities or externships, please contact firstname.lastname@example.org.

 David’s Hope works to divert those with mental illness or co-occurring mental illness and substance use disorders away from the criminal justice system and into comprehensive community-based treatment and support services.
 For persons with mental health issues who are already incarcerated, David’s Hope advocates for effective and humane treatment.